Here’s what’s happening in York, Chester, Lancaster counties

 Volunteers

+▪ Hospice & Community Care will offer a Resale Shop volunteer training sessions april 6 in Rock Hill and Lancaster.
+In Rock Hill, 10 a.m.-noon at Hospice & Community Care Resale Shop, 784 South Heckle Blvd.
+In Lancaster, 2-4 p.m. at Hospice & Community Care Resale Shop, 121 S. Main St. Volunteers help with receiving, sorting and pricing, and helping customers.
+Flexible volunteer hours and schedules.
+Register: 803-329-1500.

-▪ The Carolina Copy Cats, a group of senior performers who lip-sync show tunes and other popular songs, is looking for volunteers to join the group.
+▪ Carolina Copy Cats, a group of senior performers who lip-sync show tunes and other popular songs, is looking for volunteers to join the group.
 The group needs performers, technical and backstage workers.
-The popular group performs at events throughout the year.
+The popular group performs at events in fall and spring.
 Details: 803-548-0650 or 803-547-4898.

 Reunions